joestubbs/coe379L-sp25/docs/unit02/model_quality.rst

 worse the precision or recall (i.e., the smaller the value), the larger their inverses and therefore the worse the :math:`F_1` score.

+Note also that the :math:`F_1` score values precision and recall equally: increasing or decreasing either precision or recall has the same ultimate effect on the :math:`F_1` score.
+Therefore, the :math:`F_1`  score does not favor true positives or true negatives nor penalize more false positives or false negatives.

 When would it be appropriate to use *F*-score for a model?
 Since *F*-score averages precision and recall, it can be a good choice in cases where accuracy would be misleading -- e.g., with an imbalanced data set -- but there is no preference for precision or recall.
 Predicting a "rare" event, such as